0xcuonghx/notes/dapps/layer-zero/layer-zero.md

 - `intrinsically secure` and `semantically universal` omnichain interoperability protocol
 - first omnichain message protocol (fully-connected mesh network)

+### Principles

+- Immutable: non-upgradeable, cannot be changed by any party
+- Censorship-Resistant: Individual messages can only be executed once all previous messages have been verified
+- Permissionless

 ### Use case

 - Send arbitrary data